Incoming exchange and international students

 Cultural tips

-There are very often hidden aspects of a culture that may not seem obvious that are discovered only after staying in the country for an extended period of time.
+There are very often hidden aspects of a culture that may not seem obvious at first and are discovered only after staying in the country for an extended period of time.

 Read more for some tips to help you navigate through the cultural adjustment.